myusufsofiyawan/PHP-MySQL/README.md

 * Read list of Record in Database [ View & Search ]
 * Update Record in Database [ Edit ]
 * Delete Record in Database

+WHERE THE VIEW MANNNN
+I WANT TO TRY THIS IN MY HOME
+ASSS HOLEE MANNN